 This dirty work is so much fun and key to the srurvival of wildlife in the area.
 Help from volunteers is needed to remove invastive plants and encroaching species in order to transford the land back into a habitat where wildlife can flourish.
-Volunteer will also join snare sweeps where traps are discarded that often cost the lives of leopard and other animals.
+Volunteers will also join snare sweeps where traps are discarded that often cost the lives of leopard and other animals.
 Don't worry about physical ability - there is a role for everyone and many hands are needed.

 Devil in the Detail

-Volunteers will compile and collect data as this needs to be analysed and used to create reports, maps and up-to-date profiles of the animals being observed.
+Volunteers will learn how to compile and collect data as this needs to be analysed and used to create reports, maps and up-to-date profiles of the animals being observed.
 Using whisker patterns, scars and ear notches volunteers will learn how to distinguish individuals in order to create and update the ID kits which will monitor their movements and their health in the years to come.